Eyehategod: Subsequent activities (2001–2013)

-Eyehategod and A History of Nomadic Behavior (2014–present)
+Eyehategod, A History of Nomadic Behavior and next album (2014–present)

 In May 2014, the band released a self-titled full-length album on Phil Anselmo's label Housecore Records.
 This album is the last featuring Joey LaCaze on drums.

 On August 4, 2016, Williams announced Anselmo would be filling in for him at a show in New Orleans and the 7th annual GwarBBQ.
 Williams cited "serious health issues" that prevented him from being physically able to perform.

 On September 22, 2016, Earsplit PR announced that Randy Blythe of Lamb of God would be filling in for Williams for the entire duration of the following month's tour with Discharge and Toxic Holocaust.

 On December 16, 2016, Williams underwent liver transplant surgery.

 By July 2018, Eyehategod had begun working on their sixth studio album, which was initially planned to be released in 2019.
 The band announced on their Facebook page on October 14, 2020, that the album was finished.
 Two months later, A History of Nomadic Behavior was revealed as the title of the new album, which was released on March 12, 2021.

+In July 2024, Williams confirmed that Eyehategod has begun working on new material for their seventh studio album.